Do I Need a Fancy Mic to Start Podcasting?

 Here’s what’s covered

-- A real client story that proves done > perfect
+Sometimes, obsessing over tech is just fear in disguise—don’t let it stop your momentum. - [00:10:55] A real client story that proves done > perfect

-- Encouragement and a clear next step to move forward with confidence
+Hear how one podcaster booked two clients from a trailer—without fancy gear or a full setup. - [00:13:20] Encouragement and a clear next step to move forward with confidence

 This episode is your official permission slip to stop obsessing over tech and start focusing on what actually matters…your message.
 Because guess what?
 Listeners care more about what you’re saying than whether your mic costs $20 or $200.